CrunchyData/pgSimload/doc/03_overview_of_flags_and_parameters.md

 This flag is not supposed to be run with other parameters or flags.

 ### **version** (flag) [OPTIONAL]
-\

 Executing with only `-version` will show you the current version of pgSimload.
 This is intended for general information of the users and also for any further packager of the tool in various systems.

 Not supposed to be run with other parameters.
 No need to add a value to that flag.

-## SQL-loop mode parameters
+## SQL-Loop mode parameters
-\

 The `config` flag is not listed down there, but is still **mandatory** to run in this mode, please read carefully informations upper in this documentation.
 On this mode, no particular "Username" has to be set in the `config.json` file.

 ### **create** (JSON text file) [OPTIONAL]
-\

 If you need to create tables, or do anything prior to the execution of the main loop, you have to put your SQL commands in this JSON text file.

 This script will be run only once prior the main loop on the `script` described above.

-If you're want to execute pgSimload in SQL-loop mode on an existing database, on which you've adapted the SQL present in the `script`, then you don't need this feature.
+If you're want to execute pgSimload in SQL-Loop mode on an existing database, on which you've adapted the SQL present in the `script`, then you don't need this feature.
 That's why it is optional.